PaulHBartley/mkproj/README.md

   <br>

 #### Goal: Make a Python project folder.
-What do we need to provide for this folder?
+What do we need for this folder to support a Python project?
 - A Python virtual environment
 - A local Git repository
 - A remote repository connected with the local repository